 Emotional states of contentment, excitement, agitation, fear, anxiety, depression, et cetera, on the other hand, are clearly observable in animals.
 Where the line of anthropomorphism is crossed is perhaps when alternative language is used.
-When animals are described with words that may be perceived as being more human-centric, words like mad, happy/joyful, sad instead of agitated, content, depressed.
+When animals are described with words that may be perceived as being more human-centric, words like mad, happy/joyful, and sad instead of agitated, content, and depressed.

 The Smiling Horse